fbpx

 • Can I make money from it?

-Fashion designers must be clear on these two points to get a shop’s attention.
+Fashion & jewelry designers must be clear on these two points to get a retail buyer’s attention.
 They care a lot less than we’d like to think about your line philosophy and your inspiration for the season’s styles.
 You want to focus on filling the stores’ needs rather than telling them about yourself and how great your line is.
 Sad but true.

-3) Getting no response from a buyer is not the same as getting a NO.
+3) Getting no response from a retail buyer is not the same as getting a NO.

 Want more information about getting your clothing or accessories into retail stores?
-We have a course for that!
-Check out “How to Sell Your Line to Boutiques” here: https://fashionbrainacademy.com/blog/e-learning/bootcamps/
+Check out our training for “How to Sell Your Line to Boutiques” here: https://fashionbrainacademy.com/programs2/

 Share: